-What is different from the protest demonstrations of 2006 to those that are being seen around the U.S. today is the level of violence that is taking place at these public events.
+What's different about the protest demonstrations of 2006 compared to those being seen around the nation today is the level of violence taking place at these current public events.

-Whereas La Gran Marcha which drew roughly 1.25 million people in 2006 to become the largest mass demonstration 'ever' in the history of the United States - and it had not even one single arrest.
-A typical rally for Republican presidential candidate Donald Trump will have some few thousands of people to be marred by violence and civil unrest.
-Oh, and there's one other similarity.
-Most of the fury is being spurred by non-progressive rhetoric.
+Whereas La Gran Marcha which drew roughly 1.5 million people in 2006 to become the single largest mass assembly 'ever' seen in the history of the U.S. - which also hadn't even one arrest; a typical rally for presidential candidate Donald Trump will have a few thousand of his supporters and be marred with violence and civil unrest.
+Oh, and there's one other dissimilarity.
+This fury is spurred on by this candidate's non-progressive anti-Latino rhetoric.

-Beyond the scope of the U.S. immigration debate and a pronounced fear of many in the dominant ethnic ruling group, there are those other issues that we commonly share with the world as a whole.
-Last year we had the Paris and San Bernadino terror attacks.
-Now this week the ugly head of terrorism has again been revealed with the latest suicide attack in Brussels, Belgium.
-And of course, there is the largest single issue of all, the destruction of our planet's environment.
-So then, what is it that we can take from all of this?
-Simply it is this.
-Whether the issue is immigration or radical Islamic terrorists, much can be learned from the million plus who wore white t-shirts at La Gran Marcha a decade ago.
-We should all continue to debate and for some even protest.
-It's needed.
-But do it with intelligence, truthfulness, and most importantly peacefulness. ~ c/s
+Beyond the scope of our current U.S. immigration debate and the fears being expressed by many of Trump's fans and his conversative supporters, there are some other issues that we do commonly share with the world as a whole.
+Last year we saw the Paris and San Bernadino terror attacks.
+This week the ugly head of terrorism was again revealed with the latest suicide attack in Brussels, Belgium.
+And, there is the largest looming issue of all, the destruction of our planet's environment.
+So then, what is it we can take away from all of this?
+Simply, it's this.
+Whether the issue is immigration or radical Islamic terror, much can be learned from the million plus people wearing white t-shirts at La Gran Marcha a decade ago.
+We should continue to debate and even protest if needed.
+But we can do it with intelligence, truthfulness, and most importantly peace.